 How do I prevent ants from coming back?

-Once you’ve done all the hard to work to get rid of your ant infestation, make sure you’re taking precautionary measures to keep them out!
-You don’t want those pesky pests coming back to wreak havoc in your home.
+Once you’ve done all the hard work to get rid of your ant infestation, make sure you’re taking precautionary measures to keep them out.
+You don’t want those awful ants coming back to wreak havoc on your home.
 Keep ants out by following these tips:

-If you’ve tried our tips and tricks from above and you can’t seem to get control of your ant infestation, get in touch with the professionals.
-The expert team at Plunkett’s can rid your space of pesky pests and take measures to keep them out!
+If you’ve tried our tips and tricks from above and you can’t seem to keep ants out of your home or business, get in touch with the professionals at Plunkett’s.
+Our expert team can rid your space of pesky pests and take measures to ensure they stay out.